ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 - should contain up to 3 fields
 - has hidden unique labels

-#### Screen 1: The landing screen

-#### Screen 2: When the ‘Add another’ button is selected a red 'remove' button appears to the right of the last field.
+After the ‘Add another’ button is selected a red 'remove' button appears to the right of the last field.

 ### Things to consider

-When you're exploring the 'add another' component, find out where the item information items is coming from.
+When you're exploring the 'add another' component, find out where the item information is coming from.
 For example a paper form, notes, a spreadsheet or legacy software.
 This will affect how people use it.

 The [‘add to a list’ pattern](/patterns/add-to-a-list/) enables users to review the items that they've added.
 This may more appropriate for helping users to add a lot of items.

-If you expect users to add more, complex items (that need reviewing) it might be better to start off using the pattern.
-This is because switching from the 'add another' component to the pattern later on will involve redesigning the user journey.
+If you expect that later on users will need to add more, complex items (that need reviewing) it might be better to start off using the pattern.
+Switching from the 'add another' component to the pattern involves redesigning the user journey.

 ### Similar or linked components